getsocial-im/getsocial-unity-sdk/README.md

        git clone git@github.com:getsocial-im/getsocial-unity-sdk.git

-   > ⚠️ Do not use GitHub download feature, downloaded archive will not contain files stored under [Git LFS](https://git-lfs.github.com/).
-As a result Unity/iOS build will fail with linkage errors.

 1. Open project `example/GetSocialSdkDemo/` in Unity Editor.
 1. Switch platform to Android or iOS.
 1. Build the demo.